aayushshah1/NetCompute/README.md

-# NetCompute - Distributed Computing Framework
+# NetCompute - A Distributed Computing Framework

+## **1️⃣ Problem Statement**
+Modern AI and data workloads require vast computing power, but most organizations have **idle PCs**.
+Cloud computing is **expensive**, and setting up distributed systems is **complex**. **NetCompute** enables organizations to use existing machines for distributed computing.

+### **Key Challenges:**
+- **Idle PCs:** Wasted potential in offices, labs, and research centers.
+- **Cloud Costs:** Expensive and scales poorly for long-term AI workloads.
+- **Complexity:** Traditional distributed systems require admin access & setup.

+## **2️⃣ Solution - NetCompute**
-NetCompute is a distributed computing framework that dynamically assigns tasks to connected nodes, utilizing their computational power to execute resource-intensive workloads efficiently.
+NetCompute is a **lightweight, scalable distributed computing system** that connects multiple PCs to share workloads.
+It works by:

-## Features
-- Distributed Task Execution
-- Dynamic Worker Assignment
+✅ Running a **Master Server** that distributes tasks and collects results.
+✅ Workers connecting to the Master via **WebSockets** and executing computations.
+✅ Supporting **multiple workers dynamically**, ensuring efficient load balancing.
-- Machine Learning Model Training & Prediction
+✅ Machine Learning Model Training & Prediction to distribute AI workloads efficiently.

-- Supports Multiple Workers Across Different Machines
+## **3️⃣ Implementation Perspective**
+Inspired by **BIONIC (UC Berkeley)** cause, NetCompute applies distributed computing to everyday hardware.
+It can:
+🔹 Distribute ML workloads in AI labs.
+🔹 Accelerate simulations in research.
+🔹 Provide a scalable alternative to cloud-based computing.

 ---

-## Installation and Setup
+## **🚀 Getting Started**
 ### Prerequisites
 **Python 3.8+** installed on your system.